beamable/Groups_Sample_Project/README.md

 - **As a player, if I am in a group, I can view the default group chat and any history of the chat that is available.**
 - **As a player, I will be the leader of the group and have full control to edit the group or disband (delete) it.**
 - **As a player, if I am the leader, I can kick someone out of the group.**
 - **As a player, if I am the group leader, I can delete chat rooms I’ve created.**
+- **As a player, if I am the leader and I choose to leave, I can assign someone as the new leader.**

 ### In Progress

-- **As a player, if I am the leader and I choose to leave, I can assign someone as the new leader.**
+- **As a player, if someone puts a message in a chat room, I get a push notification.**

 ### Next